 Offender Re-entry Community Safety Program (ORCSP)

-The ORCSP program is a multi-disciplinary team of professionals from the Department of Corrections and Compass Health that assists designated participants with a risk of reoffending and a history of mental illness, in transitioning out of the prison system.
+The ORCSP program is a multi-disciplinary team of professionals from the Department of Corrections and Compass Health.
+This team assists designated participants with a risk of reoffending and a history of mental illness, in transitioning out of the prison system.

 The ORCSP Team meets with the participant multiple times prior to release from prison to collectively develop a release plan.
 Participants are enrolled in outpatient treatment services, and receive additional support from the ORCSP Team to address needs related to community stability.